websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

     curl -u 'test@liferay.com:test' "localhost:8080/o/journal-article-expansion/v1.0/entities/{userId}"
     ```

-    If you use the correct `userId` for the User you added the article with, then the query returns the content, ID, title, and User ID in a JSON object:
+    If you use the `userId` that owns the article, the query returns the content, ID, title, and User ID in a JSON object:

     ```json
     {